 During any session of lighting a fire at least one bucket of water will be available.
 Alongside a First aid kit and burns kit these will be situated close to the fire pit.
-The Forest School leader will make supporting adults aware of where these are.
+The Forest School leader will make supporting adults aware of where these are, as well as the children.
 The Forest School leader is trained in Paediatric and Outdoor First Aid.
 Where possible supporting adults will also be trained in First Aid.